anzbert/f_link/README.md

 - At this point, handling thread and realtime safety with Audio and App SessionStates is left up to the user, just like in the original library.
 - Ableton's documentation should mostly still apply to this library, since implementations have been copied as they were.
 - The function documentation has been mostly copied from 'abl_link.h'.
-- Currently, callbacks have been omitted from this library (see Known Issues).
+- Callbacks have been omitted from this library (see Known Issues).

 ## Known Issues

-### No iOS and MacOS support yet
+### No iOS support yet

-Flutter uses Cocoapods and Xcode instead of CMake as build system for iOS and MacOS.
-Ableton also provides a different SDK for iOS, called [LinkKit](https://github.com/Ableton/LinkKit), which uses a different API to [Link](https://github.com/Ableton/link).
-Potentially, this library can wrap around both LinkKit and Link in the future.
+Ableton provides a different SDK for iOS, called [LinkKit](https://github.com/Ableton/LinkKit), which uses a different API to [Link](https://github.com/Ableton/link).
+Potentially, this library could wrap around both LinkKit and Link in the future.

 ### Destructors

 NativeFinalizer should reliably destroy the native objects attached to AblLink and SessionState instances when they leave the current scope and become inaccessible.
-More investigations are needed into the memory used by C++, to check for memory leaks.
+More investigations may be needed into the memory used by C++, to check if that reliably happens.

 ### Registering callbacks with native code